saarah-g/saarah-g.github.io/_projects/2019-12-13-baxter-chx.md

 To move Baxter's arms, an `action server` was created which called `MoveIt!` methods depending on the type of goal received.
 For example, if a pick or place goal was received from the client, the server called `MoveIt!`'s cartesian path planner in the end-effector space to perform a pick and place for the given coordinates using the following sequence:

-1. Pre-move home position (dependent on reachability for the chosen side of the board).
+1. Pre-move home position (dependent on reachability of target area).
 2. Pick standoff position.
 3. Pick.
 4. Pick standoff position.